EleutherAI/sae-auto-interp/README.md

 # Introduction

+Delphi was the home of a temple to Phoebus Apollo, which famously had the inscription, 'Know Thyself.'
+This library lets language models know themselves through automated interpretability.

-This library provides utilities for generating and scoring text explanations of sparse autoencoder (SAE) features.
+The library provides utilities for generating and scoring text explanations of sparse autoencoder (SAE) features.
 The explainer and scorer models can be run locally or acessed using API calls via OpenRouter.

 The branch used for the article [Automatically Interpreting Millions of Features in Large Language Models](https://arxiv.org/pdf/2410.13928) is the legacy branch [article_version](https://github.com/EleutherAI/delphi/tree/article_version), that branch contains the scripts to reproduce our experiments.
 Note that we're still actively improving the codebase and that the newest version on the main branch could require slightly different usage.

 ## Installation